JonHanna/Enumerable-Tester/README.md

 # Enumerable-Tester
-Compare performance of variants of Enumerable Methods.
+This is a simple executable to compare the possible performance benefits of new approaches to some methods in System.Linq.Enumerable.